chr56/Phonograph_Plus/README.md

 - Brand-new Tag Editor supporting more tags.

-- Show Time Axis in "Lyrics" Dialog and allow seeking basing lyric's time axis and support lyrics following.

-- Playback speed control.

-- Basic support for Android Auto.
+- Support for Android Auto.

-- Support more sort orders.

-- Partially Fix Android 11 Scope Storage.

 - Resume playing after interruptions.

-- Improve "Library" pages user experience.

 - Allow collecting app crash report.

-- Path filter, support "exclude mode" (blacklist) and "include mode" (whitelist).

-- Add song menu shortcuts to add new items to excluded-list (blacklist).

 - Co-work-with/Support [StatusBar Lyric Xposed Module (api)](https://github.com/Block-Network/StatusBarLyric).

-- Allow deleting songs file along with its external lyrics file.

-- Brand-new File tab.

-- Brand-new App Intro.

-- Enhance multi-selecting.

-- Increase history played tracks and top played tracks entries capacity (100->150).

-- Export internal databases and settings for the need of backup.
+- Export internal databases and settings for backups.

-- Allow tabs fixed.

-- Better Playlist support.

-- <del>Poor</del> support of Monet.

-- Improve menu experience.
+...

-- and more small features/fixes.
+and more small features/fixes.

-It is suggested to browser the [Changelog](https://phonographplus.github.io/changelogs/changeslogs/changelog.html) to view all features completely
+It is suggested to browser the [Changelog](https://phonographplus.github.io/changelogs/changeslogs/changelog.html) to view all changes, improvements and new features completely.

 ## **Translation**